This is a page for listing tropes related to the various recurring characters of the The Elder Scrolls.

 - In Morrowind, he gives you a quest to retrieve the Robe of Drake's Pride from the servant of another House Telvanni councilor.
 Killing the servant is the only way to get the robe, and you'll need to taunt her into attacking you first to prevent being expelled from House Telvanni.
 She turns out to be a moderately powerful spell caster, and the robe gives her several advantages when fighting magic users, which your character likely is if you've advanced far enough in House Telvanni to receive the quest.
 After you take the robe back to Neloth, he'll reward you with... ten septims.
 The robe itself is worth 205, and has several enchantments a magic-using character would enjoy.

 - By Dragonborn, he is decidedly better about rewarding and will eventually promise to make you a member of House Telvanni when he returns to Vvardenfell.
-He then makes a note that he has no intention of returning to Vvardenfell anytime soon and, if you're not one of the longer lived races, implies that this may very well be beyond your lifespan (thus making the gesture rather meaningless).
+He then makes a note that he has no intention of returning to Vvardenfell anytime soon and, if you're not one of the longer lived races (or a vampire), implies that this may very well be beyond your lifespan (thus making the gesture rather meaningless).

 - Dummied Out: Morrowind had quests for both House Telvanni and the Morag Tong to assassinate Neloth which were removed in the final version of the game.
 Perhaps the developers already knew they wanted to bring him back?
 You can still kill him, of course, but as of Dragonborn, this seems to be non-canon.

 - Eccentric Mentor: In Dragonborn.
 He is indeed an ancient and very powerful wizard who a lot to teach...but he is a challenge to put up with.